morphometry/papaya2/paper/paper.md

 # Application: Morphometer

-We use the `papaya2` library in our interactive analysis tool [Morphometer](https://morphometry.org/morphometer/).
+We use `papaya2.js`, the JavaScript version of the `papaya2` library in our interactive analysis tool [Morphometer](https://morphometry.org/morphometer/).
 It provides rapid analysis of small amounts of data (up to 500 points, or 500x500 pixels).
 For routine analysis we recommend using the command-line tools or Python/Matlab bindings.